-Christine Stellino ASW
+Christine Stellino, ASW

 Executive Director, HIS-OC (Homeless Intervention Center of Orange County)